daskol/typst-templates/neurips/checklist.typ

     - For initial submissions, do not include any information that would break anonymity (if applicable), such as the institution conducting the review.
   ])

+// New in NeurIPS 2026.
++ #claim(
+  name: [Declaration of LLM Usage],
+  question: [
+    Does the paper describe the usage of LLMs if it is an important, original, or non-standard component of the core methods in this research?
+Note that if the LLM is used only for writing, editing, or formatting purposes and does _not_ impact the core methodology, scientific rigor, or originality of the research, declaration is not required.
+  ],
+  answer: TODO,  // Replace by answerYes, answerNo, or answerNA.
+  justification: TODO,
+  guidelines: [
+    - The answer NA means that the core method development in this research does not involve LLMs as any important, original, or non-standard components.

+    - Please refer to our LLM policy in the NeurIPS handbook for what should or should not be described.
+  ])